NodeBE4/opinion/_posts/2022-03-21-theoryofdoom.md

 On trains, busses or in other contexts, the same can't be said.
 But for planes, those costs are incurred without any added benefit to consumers whatsoever.

+----- __195.3__ -----2022-03-28 00:02:33+08:00:

+It is safe to go "maskless" regardless of whether you are vaccinated.
+There is not now, nor has there ever been, any evidence to indicate that wearing a mask reduces COVID transmissibility or susceptibility to infection.
+That politically driven narrative is among the most scientifically irresponsible lies to have emanated from the so called field of "public health."

+----- __195.4__ -----2022-03-28 00:07:14+08:00:

+If you ever see that happening, DM via modmail and it will be addressed.

 ### 196: [New 'Stealth Omicron' Could Dominate COVID Cases In Chicago Soon](https://old.reddit.com/r/CoronavirusIllinois/comments/tmi0pb/new_stealth_omicron_could_dominate_covid_cases_in/), submitted on 2022-03-24 23:41:33+08:00.

 ----- __196.1__ -----2022-03-27 23:35:45+08:00: